 The modernist ensemble with an area equivalent to nine city blocks in Barcelona’s L’Eixample district is Europe’s largest.
 A complete tour of the most important rooms requires more than an hour.

-During the tour, visitors can stroll among sculptures by Pablo Gargallo Lagran, walk down the vestibule`s majestic stone staircase decorated with Gothic characters, admire the details of the Clock Tower or watch from its windows the central garden or the towering silhouette of the Sagrada Familia.
-The architecture merges engineering solutions representative of modernism—such as the hypostyle hall, arches and domes— with Moorish influences and the turrets and wall panels decorated with elements of nature.
+During the tour, visitors can stroll among sculptures by Pablo Gargallo Lagran, walk down the vestibule`s majestic stone staircase decorated with Gothic characters, admire the details of the Clock Tower or watch from its windows the central garden or the towering silhouette of the Sagrada Familia Cathedral—still under construction.
+The architecture merges engineering solutions representative of modernism—such as the hypostyle hall, arches, and domes— with Moorish influences and the turrets and wall panels decorated with elements of nature.

-Declared a World Heritage Site by UNESCO in 1997, the Sant Pau complex currently hosts a Center for Knowledge and UN headquarters, the World Health Organization and other international entities.
-After its restoration, it will host cultural events, exhibitions and guided visits.
-One of its pavilions will be devoted to studying in depth the work of Domènech i Montaner, increasingly recognized by tourists who visit Barcelona and discover that there are other big names in addition Antoni Gaudí. ■
+Declared a World Heritage Site by UNESCO in 1997, the Sant Pau complex hosts a Center for Knowledge and UN headquarters, the World Health Organization, and other international entities.
+After its 2014 restoration, it has hosted cultural events, exhibitions, and guided visits.
+One of its pavilions is devoted to studying in depth the work of Domènech i Montaner, increasingly recognized by tourists who visit Barcelona and discover that there are other big names in architecture, in addition to Antoni Gaudí. ■